danparsons/DPHue/README.md

 DPHue is an Objective-C library for controlling the Philips Hue lighting system.
 It allows you to read and write the entire state of a Philips Hue controller and all of the lights it manages, including changing individual lamp color, power state and other settings.

+DPHue works equally well on OS X and iOS.

 Features
 ========
 * Complete and granular management of the entire Philips Hue lighting system